Visa name

 - •Proof of address in Croatia (lease or property purchase)

-Best suited for: Nomads who want a one-year Mediterranean EU base with a codified tax exemption · Freelancers earning €35,000+ per year · Digital workers who can plan a "seasonal rotation" with 6 months elsewhere
+Best suited for: Nomads who want a one-year Mediterranean EU base with a codified tax exemption · Freelancers earning €35,000+ per year · Digital workers who can plan a seasonal rotation, spending six months elsewhere

 How much you need